 The intervention is minimally invasive and consists of introducing a flexible intraocular lens between the iris and the lens (in front of the lens), by an incision of less than 3 mm, with topical anaesthesia (drops).
 It is painless, with an approximate duration of about 10 minutes for each eye.
 Does not require hospital admission.

-Up until now, the lenses that were used were rigid, which involved making a larger incision, 6-7 mm, with the subsequent need to use 3-4 stitches to close the incision.
-This required local or general anaesthesia, induced high astigmatism and delayed visual recovery.
-Currently with ICL lenses this has changed, as discussed at the beginning of this section.
+Until now, the lenses used were rigid, this implied making a wider incision of 6-7 mm, with the subsequent need to suture 3 – 4 stitches, to close the incision.
+This required local or general anaesthesia, induced elevated astigmatism and delayed visual recovery.
+Now with ICL lenses it has changed, as we mentioned at the beginning.

 A few years ago it was advised that this this technique should be used for patients who are not able to undergo excimer laser (LASIK) treatment.

 Currently, we are implanting more and more phakic lenses, since they have certain advantages compared to to laser treatments, especially in high myopia.
 It improves the quality of vision and is a totally reversible process.
 These factors make this option more appealing to many patients.